Product Tanker Supply Side Update

 With the exception of very unusual circumstances, the supply side typically sets the tone of the market and the setup here looks to be painting a very clear picture.

 Nevertheless, the argument here is that a longer-term cycle looks to be establishing itself based on supply side dynamics.
-In late 1999 we saw a reversal which set the tone for the next decade.
+In late 1999 we saw a reversal that set the tone for the next decade.
 I maintain that a similar transitional point was likely hit in the summer of 2018.

 The short-term impact of the C19 situation will eventually succumb to this longer-term fundamental market structure as we approach economic normalization.